Best Memory Cards For The Fujifilm X-T1

 SDXC Cards – Why They Are Important

-SDXC and SDHC has to do with the host control that handles memory storage.
-The SDHC has now been replaced by SDXC.
-SDHC had a FAT32 file structure which is 32bit.
+SDXC and SDHC have to do with the host control that handles memory storage.
+SDXC has now replaced the SDHC.
+SDHC had a FAT32 file structure, which is 32bit.

-File system is important when using new some video codecs like Sony’s XAVC.
-Many of the newer Sony cameras require exFat SDXC card to shoot XAVC video.
-Which is why for now on I try to only buy SDXC or 64GB cards.
+The file system is important when using new video codecs like Sony’s XAVC.
+Many newer Sony cameras require an exFat SDXC card to shoot XAVC video.
+This is why from now on I try only to buy SDXC or 64GB cards.

 Check out all the available lenses for the Fuji X-T1